 Properties of vdW TiS2 crystals

-Sample size Reaching to cm size 001 oriented crystals Material properties Semimetal Crystal structure Trigonal phase a=b=0.338 nm c=0.574 nm Degree of exfoliation Very easy to exfoliate Production method
+Sample size Reaching to ~1 cm combined size Material properties Semimetal Crystal structure 1T phase a=b=0.338 nm c=0.574 nm Degree of exfoliation Very easy to exfoliate Production method

-Flux zone growth no contaminations least grain boundary
+Flux zone growth no contaminations the least grain boundary

 [Optional] CVT grown crystals halide contamination and more defected.